Weightlifting

 Brian Derwin, a 1980 USA Olympian, and coach of Team Spartacus (MN) addresses the challenges related to teaching effective weightlifting technique with this body type.

 This blog addresses the Type 1 athlete, a lifter with long femurs (thigh bones) and a short torso.
-Often this lifter also has longer-than-average arms.
+Often, this lifter also has longer-than-average arms.
 This is a great combination for deadlifts, but it does present challenges when learning the snatch or the clean.
-I think this body type presents the most challenges as opposed to a Type 3 (short femur/longer torso) or the Type 2 (moderate femur and torso).
-Here I deliberately chose to address the snatch since these correct and incorrect positions are most dramatic.
+I think this body type presents the most challenges as opposed to a Type 3 (short femur/longer torso) or Type 2 (moderate femur and torso).
+Here, I deliberately chose to address the snatch since these correct and incorrect positions are the most dramatic.
 Something similar happens in the clean.

 The Problem

 The Type I lifter’s long legs and short torso make a steep starting position difficult to obtain.
-A Type 1 athlete must adjust to a slightly different starting position that I will explain soon.
+A Type 1 athlete must adjust to a slightly different starting position, which I will explain soon.
 Below are the two common starting errors I encounter with Type I lifters.

 0